 The 3 main ways to use our Lavender oil are:

 - Diffuse – with the use of a diffuser or a few drops under the pillow.

 - Topical – through the use of a carrier, our lavender oil is safe for topical application.

 - Bathing – add 2-3 drops (diluted with a carrier) to any bath for a safe, calming and indulgent experience.

 Why We Get Our Oil from Bulgaria

 Most of the world’s lavender supply comes from France.
 French lavender oil tends to have the strong ‘lavender’ smell which is still somewhat sweet, but very herbal with some bitterness in the beginning.

-However, Bulgarian lavender oil is much smoother.
+However, Bulgarian lavender oil is much smoother (in our opinion).
 In general, it’s sweet, soft and velvety and instantly pleasant and calming, without the harsh herbal smell typical of French lavender that unfortunately puts some people off.

 The therapeutic properties of the oils are very similar, so we feel you get all the therapeutic benefits of this wonderful oil, with a sweeter, more enjoyable aroma coming from the Bulgarian variety.